-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Georgetown, approximately 29% of students took out student loans averaging $6,358 a year.
-That adds up to $25,432 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Georgetown, approximately 29% of students took out student loans averaging $6,774 a year.
+That adds up to $27,096 over four years for those students.

-How Much Money Do Georgetown Graduates Make?students who graduate from Georgetown with a bachelor's degree go on to jobs where they make an average salary of $93,500 in their early years.
-This is good news for future Georgetown graduates since it is 129% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do Georgetown Graduates Make?bachelor's degree recipients from Georgetown make around $93,500 per year during the early years of their employment.
+This is good news for future Georgetown graduates since it is 135% more than the average college graduate's salary of $39,802 per year.

 Location of Georgetown University